johnkrovitch/Sam/README.md

 Sam a has the following built-in filters for now.
 More will be added.
 You can also add your own filter

-* Compass Filter
+* Compass filter

-The Compass filter will use the Compass binary to transform your scss files into css files.
+The Compass filter will use the [Compass](http://compass-style.org/) binary to transform your ".scss" files into ".css" files.

 ```php
     $configuration = [